sid6i7/invoice-OCR/README.md

-# invoice-OCR
+# Invoice-OCR
 OCR project that can fetch bill amount from a PDF invoice

-# Dependencies:
+## Dependencies:
-- pytesseract
+- Pytesseract
-- poppler
+- Poppler
-- opencv
+- Opencv
-- pdf2image
+- Pdf2image
-- streamlit
+- Streamlit